-While prices may by higher for accommodation near ski fields during July, the rest of the country keeps their prices at a low.
+While prices may be higher for accommodation near ski fields during July, the rest of the country keeps their prices at a low.
 Expect to pay around NZ$21-$32 per bed in a hostel dorm, while holiday parks are usually around NZ$10-$20 per powered site for a campervan.

 Activities in July

 Large commercial ski fields in New Zealand usually charge around NZ$95 for a day pass excluding rental and transport.
-As for other activities in New Zealand, during July there are plenty of promotions to grab a good good deal on activities.
+As for other activities in New Zealand, during July there are plenty of promotions to grab a good deal on activities.
 Expect tours to have smaller group sizes and there’s less of a rush to book tours early.

 If you liked this article then you might like…

 Wellsford Activities and attractions you can’t miss!
 Situated on State Highway 1 [...]